Wood gas generator: History

 During World War II, gasoline was rationed and in short supply.
 Due to the lack of gasoline from petroleum, older people recalled how to build gasifiers for both wood and coal, and how to convert internal combustion engines to run on gaseous fuel, and wood gas generators were in active production.
 In Great Britain, France, the United States and Germany, large numbers of such generators were constructed or improvised to convert wood and coal into fuel for vehicles.
 Commercial generators were in production before and after the war for use in special circumstances or in distressed economies.
 Some World War II era wood gas generators were of the "Imbert" downdraft type, designed around 1920 by French inventor Georges Imbert.

 Germany produced Gazogene units for vehicles including cars, trucks, artillery tractors and even tanks, to preserve the limited supplies of fuel.
 Even in non-combatant countries, such as Sweden, Brazil or Spain, gasogene was popular, as oil became hard to obtain.
 In Brazil, a racer named Chico Landi won at São Paulo's Interlagos circuit in 1944, driving a wood gas-powered Alfa Romeo.

-Coal-based town gas production was generally displaced by petroleum-based gas and natural gas.
-However, Great Britain continued her use of coal-based town gas until the North Sea natural gas discoveries in the 1960s and 1970s.